 Everything that comes to camp with your child must be labeled with your camper's first AND last names.
-You can order customized camp labels for your child directly through your CampInTouch account and 20% of your purchase will go back to camp!
+You can order customized camp labels for your child directly through your CampInTouch account, or online with Mabel's Labels, and 20% of your purchase will go back to camp!
 Login to CampInTouch and click 'Camper Clothing Labels' to place your order.